magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/jquery-widget-tabs.md

 The tabs widget is subscribed to the following events:

-*	`changed`&mdash;Can be triggered by a change in the value of a field on a tab page.
+*	`changed`: can be triggered by a change in the value of a field on a tab page.
 When the event is triggered, the tabs widget processes it and displays the "changed" icon in the tab page.
-*	`highlight.validate`&mdash;Triggered by a field validation error.
+*	`highlight.validate`: triggered by a field validation error.
 The tabs displays an error icon on the tab page.
-*	`focusin`&mdash;Used to open a tab with the first invalid field highlighted.
+*	`focusin`: used to open a tab with the first invalid field highlighted.
 When the event is triggered on a field in a hidden tab panel, the tabs widget opens this hidden panel.
-*	`beforeSubmit`&mdash;Listens for the `beforeSubmit` event and adds active tab ID to the event data.
+*	`beforeSubmit`: listens for the `beforeSubmit` event and adds active tab ID to the event data.